 The objective of this second event was to consolidate and advance the work already started with the first event.
-In particular the aim was to further discuss and co-define the circular business model for the large-scale demonstration, in collaboration with all the ZERO BRINE project beneficiaries present at the event.
+The aim was to further discuss and co-define the circular business model for the large-scale demonstration, in collaboration with all the ZERO BRINE project beneficiaries present at the event.